kwingading/kwingading.github.io/_pages/bookshelf.md

 permalink : /bookshelf/
 ---

+**THIS IS A NEW PAGE THAT IS STILL UNDER CONSTRUCTION - PROCEED WITH CAUTION**

 So I've decided to compile a list of my favourite books and pieces below (!)

 *in no particular order